kubernetes/kubernetes/docs/access.md

 The API Server will be the Enforcement Point for Policy.
 For each API call that it receives, it will construct the Attributes needed to evaluate the policy (what user is making the call, what resource they are accessing, what they are trying to do that resource, etc) and pass those attribytes to a Decision Point.
 The Decision Point code evaluates the Attributes against all the Policies and allows or denys the API call.
 The system will be modular enough that the Decision Point code can either be linked into the APIserver binary, or be another service that the apiserver calls for each Decision (with appropriate time-limited caching as needed for performance).

-Policy objects may be applicable only to a single project; K8s Project Admins would be able to create those as needed.
-Other Policy objects may be applicable to all projects; a K8s Cluster Admin might create those in order to authorize a new type of controller to be used by all projects, or to make a K8s User into a K8s Project Admin.)
+Policy objects may be applicable only to a single namespace or to all namespaces; K8s Project Admins would be able to create those as needed.
+Other Policy objects may be applicable to all namespaces; a K8s Cluster Admin might create those in order to authorize a new type of controller to be used by all namespaces, or to make a K8s User into a K8s Project Admin.)

 ## Accounting

 The API should have a `quota` concept (see (https://github.com/GoogleCloudPlatform/kubernetes/issues/442 ).
-A quota object relates a project (and optionally a label selector) to a maximum quantity of resources that may be used (see resources.md).
+A quota object relates a namespace (and optionally a label selector) to a maximum quantity of resources that may be used (see resources.md).

 Initially:
 - a `quota` object is immutable.
 - for hosted K8s systems that do billing, Project is recommended level for billing accounts.
-- Every object that consumes resources should have a `project` so that Resource usage stats are roll-up-able to `project`.
+- Every object that consumes resources should have a `namespace` so that Resource usage stats are roll-up-able to `namespace`.
 - K8s Cluster Admin sets quota objects by writing a config file.

 Improvements:
-- allow one project to charge the quota for one or more other projects.
-This would be controlled by a policy which allows changing a billing_project= label on an object.
+- allow one namespace to charge the quota for one or more other namespaces.
+This would be controlled by a policy which allows changing a billing_namespace= label on an object.
-- allow quota to be set by project owners for (project x label) combinations (e.g. let "webserver" project use 100 cores, but to prevent accidents, don't allow "webserver" project and "instance=test" use more than 10 cores.
+- allow quota to be set by namespace owners for (namespace x label) combinations (e.g. let "webserver" namespace use 100 cores, but to prevent accidents, don't allow "webserver" namespace and "instance=test" use more than 10 cores.
-- tools to help write consistent quota config files based on number of minions, historical project usages, QoS needs, etc.
+- tools to help write consistent quota config files based on number of minions, historical namespace usages, QoS needs, etc.
 - way for K8s Cluster Admin to incrementally adjust Quota objects.

 Simple profile:
-   - a single `project` with infinite resource limits.
+   - a single `namespace` with infinite resource limits.

 Enterprise profile:
-   - multiple projects
+   - multiple namespaces each with their own limits.

 Issues:
 - need for locking or "eventual consistency" when multiple apiserver goroutines are accessing the object store and handling pod creations.